Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Our examples of Hopf monoids

 \subsubsection{The Hopf Monoid of Permutahedra}

-We first consider the submonoid of $\nGP$ that results from restricting our basis elements to standard permutahedra.
-Specifically, $\nPI[I]$ is the vector space with a basis indexed by normal equivalence classes of products of standard permutahedra $\pi_{S_1}\times\dots\times\pi_{S_k}\subseteq \R I$ where $S_1\sqcup\dots\sqcup S_k = I$.
+We first consider the submonoid of $\nGP$ that results from restricting to standard permutahedra.
+Specifically, define the \Def{Hopf monoid of generalized permutahedra up to normal equivalence} $\nPI$ by the following.
+For $I$ a finite set, let $\nPI[I]$ is the vector space with a basis indexed by normal equivalence classes of products of standard permutahedra $\pi_{S_1}\times\dots\times\pi_{S_k}\subseteq \mathbb{R}^I$ where $S_1\sqcup\dots\sqcup S_k = I$.
 The product and coproduct are induced from $\nGP$.
 In particular, the coproduct on standard permutahedra $\pi_I$ satisfies for each decomposition $I = S \sqcup T$ \cite{AguiarArdila}.